huggingface/Google-Cloud-Containers/containers/tei/README.md

         us-docker.pkg.dev/deeplearning-platform-release/gcr.io/huggingface-text-embeddings-inference-cpu.1.4.0
     ```

-* GPU: To run the image on a GPU instance, we need to also add `--gpus all` so that the container can access the GPUs, and then provide the `MODEL_ID` environment variable and expose the port 8080.
+* **GPU**: To run the image on a GPU instance, we need to also add `--gpus all` so that the container can access the GPUs, and then provide the `MODEL_ID` environment variable and expose the port 8080.

     ```bash
     docker run -ti --gpus all -p 8080:8080 \